Greenroom-Robotics/ros2_v4l2_camera/README.md

 # v4l2_camera

 A ROS 2 camera driver using Video4Linux2 (V4L2).
+This repoistory was cloned from [https://gitlab.com/boldhearts/ros2_v4l2_camera](https://gitlab.com/boldhearts/ros2_v4l2_camera)

 ## Installation
 [This article](https://medium.com/swlh/raspberry-pi-ros-2-camera-eef8f8b94304) details how to build and run this package.
 It focuses on Raspberry Pi OS with the Raspberry Pi Camera Module V2 but should generalise for most systems.